dyninst/dyninst/docs/index.rst

 modification.
 These libraries are assembled into a collection of toolkits that allow users to more effectively use different aspects of binary analysis for building their own tools.

+:ref:`sec:dataflow-intro`
+   Trace the flow of data through a binary using the techniques of slicing, stack analysis, symbolic expansion and evaluation, and register liveness

 :ref:`sec:dyncapi-intro`
   A C-like language for enabling rapid creation of Dyninst mutators without the need to specify API-level interactions.